wout/rosetta/README.md

 app.
 This is also true for translation keys in all additional locales.

 ### You'll never have a missing interpolation
-The parser will compare interpolation keys in additional locales to the ones found in the default locale.
-If locale keys are missing, the compiler will let you know.
+In Rosetta, interpolation keys are arguments to the translation method.
+So if you're missing an argument, the compiler will complain.
+The parser will also compare interpolation keys in additional locales to the ones found in the default locale, and complain if some are missing.

-### It's more that 10x faster
+### Rosetta is more than 10x faster
 Testing against [crystal-i18n](https://github.com/crystal-i18n/i18n), which also uses YAML or JSON files for locales, Rosetta is more than 10x faster for simple
 translations: